Glaze3D: Development history

 The GPU was later redesigned under a new codename, Axe, to take advantage of DirectX 8 and compete with a developing competition.
 The new version sported such features as an additional 3 MB of eDRAM, proprietary Matrix Antialiasing and a vastly improved fillrate, as well as offering a programmable vertex shader and widened internal memory bus.
 The new card was to have been released as Avalanche3D by the end of 2001.

 The third development, codenamed Hammer, started development as Axe lost viability toward the end of 2001.
 This new card was to be a high-end DirectX 9 part, offering new features such as occlusion culling, improved rendering performance and various other innovations.
 This version, like the ones before it, never shipped commercially.

-Bitboys turned to mobile graphics and developed an accelerator licensed and probably used by at least one flat panel display manufacture, although it was intended and designed primarily for higher-end handhelds.
+Bitboys turned to mobile graphics and developed an accelerator licensed and probably used by at least one flat panel display manufacturer, although it was intended and designed primarily for higher-end handhelds.
 Later on ATI bought Bitboys for an extra research and development unit, so as of 2008 Bitboys was owned by AMD.
 In 2009, Bitboys was transferred to Qualcomm.